ArtiPedia/blog-v3/_posts/2017-03-24-jekyll-pagination.md

 Though Jekyll has different items like pages and collections, only Posts can have pagination.
 This might change in the future.

 ## Pagination can be done only on index.html
 Jekyll recognizes pagination defined on ``index.html``.
 So if you want pagination on ``domain.com/blog/`` then you should create a folder with the name ``blog`` and create an ``index.html`` file inside it where you can define pagination.
-This is not enough, you should also define pagination value in configuration file as ``paginate_path: "/blog/page:num/"``.
+This is not enough, you should also define pagination path in configuration file as ``paginate_path: "/blog/page:num/"``.

 For pagination on ``/blog/``, use ``paginate_path: "/blog/page:num/"`` in the configuration.
 {: .r}